-Any drivers of lorries over 3.5 tonnes, and passenger carrying vehicles carrying nine or more people, will need the CPC as well as their vocational licence.
+Any drivers of lorries and vans over 3.5 tonnes, and passenger carrying vehicles carrying nine or more people, will need the CPC as well as their vocational licence.
 Without it, you can’t legally drive the vehicle.

 If you’re an employer, you are legally obliged to ensure drivers of such vehicles hold the CPC, and ensure that drivers renew their qualification every five years.

 In certain circumstance you may not need CPC certification, even if you’re driving a large goods vehicle or passenger carrying vehicle.
 It depends on the vehicle and what the vehicle is being used for.